cabloy/zova/zova-docs/guide/essentials/ioc/introduction.md

 1. `global ioc container`(referred to as app container): During system initialization, a unique global bean container will be automatically created.
 Bean instances created in this container are all singleton mode
 2. `component instance ioc container`(referred to as ctx container): When creating Vue component instances, the system will create a bean container for each of them.
 Bean instances created in this container can share data and logic within the scope of the component instance

-## Bean Types
+## Bean Class

+Zova adopts a modular system, and Bean Classes are provided by different modules.
+When using the Bean Class inside the same module, you can directly locate it based on the `Class type`.
+When using across modules, you can locate it based on the `Bean identifier` instead of the `Class type/file path`, which is conducive to achieving loose coupling between modules

-There are two types of beans in Zova:
+Therefore, Zova provides two types of Bean Classes:

 1. `Anonymous bean`: The class decorated with `@Local` is an `anonymous bean`.
 This type of bean is only used within the module, there is no naming conflict, and it is easy to define and use

 2. `Named bean`: Except for `@Local`, the classes decorated by the other decorator functions are `named beans`.
-Zova provides a naming convention for such beans, which can avoid naming conflicts and facilitate cross-module usage
+Zova provides a unified naming convention for such beans, which can avoid naming conflicts and facilitate cross-module usage

 ## Injection Scope